slarwise/interesting-files.nvim/README.md

 # interesting-files.nvim

-Bookmark and navigate between your favorite files.
+Bookmark and navigate between your favorite files in neovim.

 ## Setup